-However, songs can have a negative impact on our well-being if we already struggle with the Christmas period.
-Often, the holiday season can mean overscheduling ourselves, spending more money and working longer hours, which can make it a tricky time.
+However, songs can have a negative effect on our well-being if we already struggle with the Christmas period.
+Often, the holiday season can mean over-scheduling ourselves, spending more money and working longer hours, which can make it a tricky time.
 The Christmas music can be a reminder of all the things that need to be done before the big day arrives too.

 The mere-exposure effect

 To begin with, hearing Christmas music can make us feel happy.
-This can be attributed to a psychological phenomenon called the 'mere-exposure effect', which describes our tendency to develop preferences for things simply because they are familiar to us.
+This can be down to the 'mere-exposure effect' - this is when we like things simply because they are familiar to us.

-However, Christmas music can quickly become grating as we hear the same Christmas songs over and over again.
-Even if we enjoy Bing Crosby's crooning, there is a point of oversaturation that causes us to start disliking what we are listening to.
+However, Christmas music can quickly become annoying as we hear the same Christmas songs over and over again.
+Even if we enjoy Bing Crosby's crooning, there is a point of over-saturation that causes us to start disliking what we are listening to.

 Music and grief

 For those of us who have lost loved ones, Christmas can be a particularly difficult time.
-Being around celebrations, joy and watching people spend time with friends and family can exacerbate feelings of loss and pain.
+Being around celebrations, joy and watching people spend time with friends and family can make feelings of loss and pain worse.
 Music has long been associated with emotional expression and it can be a significant trigger for people who are grieving.

 It’s also important to remember that people living in abusive situations can also be negatively affected by festive cheer.
 "The happy tunes can trigger feelings of fear, emptiness and low self-esteem, while making people wonder why their lives are so hard," says Johnson.